guruevi/ood_neurodocker/Writerside/topics/readme.md

 ## Short version:
 Read generate_apps.sh
 source generate_apps.sh
-Call a function to generate a Docker image for OpenOnDemand
+Call a function to generate a Docker or Singularity image for OpenOnDemand

 ## Functional version:
 1. Clone the repository into your RubyMine IDE